 If you want to work in the retail industry, you need to get some work experience.
 As well as paid employment, you may also wish to consider voluntary work at local charity shops or similar experiences.
 You may be involved in a variety of different roles like stock management, pricing, merchandising, finance and customer service.

-Alternatively, if there is a specific retailer you wish to work for, contact the local manager to request work shadowing, although be aware that many managers are very busy and may not be able to accommodate your request.
+Alternatively, if you wish to work for a specific retailer, contact the local manager to request work shadowing.
+Be aware that many managers are very busy and may not be able to accommodate your request.
 Others may offer you another level of management to shadow, such as a supervisor or an assistant manager.

 Remember all experience is good experience and if you later apply to the organisation the manager may be involved in the recruitment process.